The Governing Body of Sacred Heart and St Mary’s RC Primary Schools Battersea

 We always welcome suggestions, feedback and ideas from parents and other stakeholders.
 Below, you can see the full list of Governors, their attendance at meetings, and more information about what Governors’ do.
 You may contact the Governors via the school office.

 Click on the link below to view details of the current Governing and an outline of their responsibilities, including attendance at meetings:

-Further information about school governors and information about how to become a school governors can be found on the London Borough of Wandsworth’s website: Please click here for more information.
+Further information about School Governors and information about how to become a School Governors can be found on the London Borough of Wandsworth’s website: Please click here for more information.